 The story behind the band begins in Jerusalem, where childhood friends Matan Assayag (drums) and Gadi Stern (piano) formed the mythological Jerusalem band ‘Enoma Elish’.
 After the band broke up, Assayag and Stern continued their musical partnership, between Israel and New York, where Gadi lived at the time, breathing in and drawing inspiration from the local jazz scene.

-In early 2014 they decided to form SHALOSH and soon enlisted bass player David Michaeli, one of today’s most promising musicians in Israel.
+In early 2014 they decided to form SHALOSH and in 2016 enlisted bass player David Michaeli, one of today’s most promising musicians in Israel.

 Since their debut album, The Bell Garden, came out, in March 2014, SHALOSH has made a deep mark on the international scene.

 In January 2017, SHALOSH released its second album, Rules of Oppression, through the French label Jazz Family and the new German label Contemplate Records.

 Praised by the critics of some of the leading jazz magazines in Europe as one of the best albums of the year.
 It was defined as “a masterpiece” by Unmagi Takoya, one of the prominent radio broadcasters in Japan.

 The album was released all over the world, and the band went on an extensive tour, performing on some of the central stages of Japan, Korea and throughout Europe, including shows at the Ronnie Scotts, Duc Des Lombards, Moods, Unterfahrt, Palatia Jazz festival, Enjoy Jazz festival, La Cote D’opal, Jarasum Jazz Festival, Salzburg Jazz Festival, XJazz festival, Jazz n Klezmer, Alfa Jazz festival as well as many other venues and festivals.
 The band has started playing in rock festivals as well as jazz festivals, reaching new and young audiences who were not necessarily accustomed to Jazz.